angular/angular-cli/scripts/README.md

   required.
 * `--githubTokenFile=<path>`.
 Reads the githubToken from a file instead of the command line (for CI).

-## special-thanks

-Calculates and output the list of special thanks.

-Flags:

-* `--sha=<git ref>`.
-The SHA to start the special thanks from.
-Calculates them from this sha to the HEAD.

 ## templates

 Compile and outputs the templates.
 For now, only README is being built and outputted.